Electric vehicles sales have seen sustained increases in the past few years and significant milestones have been reached in many countries.

-Germany’s other auto giants, Volkswagen-Audi, and Daimler-Mercedes, have been launching electric cars to some acclaim, but have been mostly reticent about any development work they may have done in hydrogen cell technologies.
+Germany’s other auto giants, Volkswagen-Audi, and Daimler-Mercedes, have been launching electric cars to some acclaim, but have been mostly reticent about any development work they may have done in hydrogen fuel cell technologies.

 Volkswagen appears to be still considering its attitude to hydrogen, preferring to point to others’ projections and findings in the area.

-On an article on its website, VW notes: “The Federal Ministry for the Environment… assumes that hydrogen and synthetic fuels, so-called e-fuels, will remain more expensive than an electric drive, as more energy is required for their production.
+In an article on its website, VW notes: “The Federal Ministry for the Environment… assumes that hydrogen and synthetic fuels, so-called e-fuels, will remain more expensive than an electric drive, as more energy is required for their production.